Paco8/plugin.video.skyott/README.md

 <!-- - SkyShowtime subscribers must select SkyShowtime as the `Streaming service` in the addon settings. -->

 ## Installation
+### Manual installation
-You can download the package from the [Releases page](https://github.com/Paco8/plugin.video.skyott/releases) or better, you can install it from [this repository](https://github.com/Paco8/kodi-repo/raw/master/mini-repo/repository.spain/repository.spain-1.0.1.zip).
+You can download the package from the [Releases page](https://github.com/Paco8/plugin.video.skyott/releases).

+### Installation via Repository
+- Add this URL as a source in Kodi: `https://paco8.github.io/kodi-repo/`
+- In Add-ons, select the option _Install from zip file_ and install the package **repository.spain** from the source you just added.
+- Now, in _Install from repository_, go to _Spain OTT repository_, Video Add-ons, and install **SkyOtt**.

 <!--
 ## Select the streaming service